Xophmeister/xoph.js/RegArray/README.md

  `*`        | ...may appear any number of times (including none at all).

-For example `id string{2} (string numeric?)+` would validate an array that had the following structure:
+For example `id string{2} (string numeric?)+` would validate an array that has the following structure:

  Index | Data
  :---: | ----